aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-tables/applying-formatting/_index.md

 ### How to Get the Table's Alignment

 If the table's text wrapping is *Around*, you can get the table's horizontal and vertical alignment using Table.getRelativeHorizontalAlignment() and Table.getRelativeVerticalAlignment() properties.
 In other cases, you can get a table's inline alignment using Table.getAlignment() property.
-Below example demonstrates how to get the table's alignment.
+Below example shows how to get the table's alignment.

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-tables-ApplyFormatting-GetTablePosition-GetTablePosition.java" >}}